Xiaorui-Huang/twitch-recorder/README.md

 **Windows**

-1. Open powershell (open start menu and search it, if all can't find this, I literally can't help you🤣
+1. Open powershell (open start menu and search it, if y'all can't find this, I literally can't help you🤣

 2. Install scoop package manager by copying the following into the commandline (same instruction as in https://scoop.sh)
 ```powershell